 The Elite group was cut from 24 to 16.
 Fiona Freckleton, Rachel Hirst, Suzanne Kirk, Kareen Marwick, Kate Miller, Anna Page, Louise Rokosh and Charlotte Williams were all dropped.
 The 16 rowers who were left were still two more than would be needed for an eight, a four and a pair, of course, although subs are more or less essential when running a squad of that size to cover injuries and other unavoidable non-availability (such as people taking university exams).
 Presumably this is why Fiona Freckleton did go on the Sabaudia training camp while Ann Redgrave seems to be the member of the 16 who didn’t.

 By this point the squad had acquired two more coxes in addition to Ali Norrish; Joanna ‘Toddy’ Russ and Kirsty Platt.

 Scullers’ Head (9 April 1988)

 Quite a lot of the women’s squad raced.
-Anne Marden won the women’s pennant, Zaza Horne was the fastest British woman, finishing second, and Kim Thomas was third, just ahead of Sue Smith.
+Anne Marden won the women’s pennant, Zaza Horne was the fastest British woman, finishing second, with future international Rachel Hirst third, and Kim Thomas fourth, just ahead of Sue Smith.